ivangfr/okta-springboot-react/README.md

 - **jobs-api**

-  - In a terminal, inside `okta-springboot-react/jobs-api` folder
+  - In a terminal, navigate to `okta-springboot-react/jobs-api` folder

   - Export the following environment variables.
 Those values were obtained while (adding Application)[#add-application]
     ```